city

 If you're considering porcelain tile installation in an area that gets exposed to a high amount of water, this is another benefit of porcelain tile floors.
 Overall, it has fewer air pockets and it's a dense material, meaning porcelain floor tiles are harder and thicker versus other natural stone options you might be considering.

-It's common for porcelain floor tile to last for years and they're a leading choice for businesses and homeowners as they are well worth the initial investment.
+It's common for porcelain floor tiles to last for years and they're a leading choice for businesses and homeowners as they are well worth the initial investment.
 Many business owners find that they're worth investing in because they hold up so well over time.
 They are also a luxury product made from denser material that is less prone to breaking and damage.
 Some people even opt to use these gorgeous tiles as wall coverings.

 #5 Incredible Visual Appeal